zeruhur/gist/GIST!.v.2.0.md

 Version 2.0

 GIST! began as a design experiment aimed at implementing the "original 2d6 science fiction roleplaying game" as a generic setting-agnostic system.

 This second embodiment departs slightly from its origins, adding example and clarifications, but maintain its core principles:
-- Quick to read.
+- Quick to read
-- 2d6 only.
+- 2d6 only
-- Index card character sheets.
+- Index card character sheets
-- Easy-to-remember rules.
+- Easy-to-remember rules
-- Quick combat.
+- Quick combat
-- Freeform magic.
+- Freeform magic
-- Hack friendly.
+- Hack friendly

-# What is GIST!
+## What is GIST!

 GIST! is a roleplaying game in which you will define an imagined space bounded by rules.
 Actions and events occur through procedure-driven player interaction.
 This facilitates an emergent shared narrative.